Y. S. Vijayamma: Career

-She was elected to the Andhra Pradesh Legislative Assembly as an unopposed Indian National Congress candidate in the by-election held to Pulivendula constituency in December 2009 to fill the vacancy caused by her husband's death.
-She lost the LS election for Visakhapatnam seat in 2014.
+She was elected to the Andhra Pradesh Legislative Assembly as an unopposed Indian National Congress candidate in the by-election held to the Pulivendula constituency in December 2009 to fill the vacancy caused by her husband's death.
+She lost the LS election for the Visakhapatnam seat in 2014.

-The humiliation meted out to the YSR family by the Congress high command provoked the family member Y. S. Vivekananda Reddy, against Y. S. Jagan Mohan Reddy to threaten him politically.
-YS Vijaya quit the Congress party and assembly membership along with her son who also quit both the party and his MP seat on 29 November 2010.
+The humiliation meted out to the YSR family by the Congress high command provoked the family member Y. S. Vivekananda Reddy, against Y. S. Jagan Mohan Reddy is threatening him politically.
+YS Vijaya quit the Congress party and assembly membership along with her son, who also quit both the party and his MP seat on 29 November 2010.

-Vijayalakshmi and her son Y. S. Jagan Mohan Reddy were again elected to the assembly and Lok Sabha respectively in the by-elections held on 8 May 2011.
-Both of them fought the by-elections on behalf of the fledgling YSR Congress Party founded by her son on 12 March 2011.
+Vijayalakshmi and her son Y. S. Jagan Mohan Reddy was again elected to the assembly and Lok Sabha respectively in the by-elections held on 8 May 2011.
+Both of them fought the by-elections on behalf of the fledgling YSR Congress Party, founded by her son on 12 March 2011.

 In the by-polls to the Kadapa Lok Sabha and Pulivendula assembly seats, Jagan Mohan Reddy and Vijayalakshmi retained the seats respectively, but as YSRCP candidates with record majorities.
-Jagan Mohan Reddy won the Kadapa seat with an all-time record majority of 543,053 votes, while YS Vijaya won the Pulivendula seat with a record margin of 85,191 votes.
+Jagan Mohan Reddy won the Kadapa seat with a record majority of 543,053 votes, while YS Vijaya won the Pulivendula seat with a record margin of 85,191 votes.

 Later, by undertaking the poll campaign along with her daughter Y. S. Sharmila Reddy, YS Vijaya guided the YSR Congress Party to an unprecedented victory in the June 2012 by-polls in which their party won 15 of the 18 assembly seats for which the polls were held in the absence of her son Y. S. Jagan Mohan Reddy.